Cardiac index: Clinical significance

 Cardiac index is a critical parameter in evaluating cardiac performance and the adequacy of tissue perfusion.
 In healthy adults, the normal range of cardiac index is generally between 2.6 and 4.2 L/min/m^{2}.
-Values below this range may indicate hypoperfusion and are often seen in conditions such as heart failure, hypovolemia, and cardiogenic shock.
+However, in healthy older adults, a range of 2.1 to 3.2 L/min/m^{2} has been defined.
+Values below the normal range may indicate hypoperfusion and are often seen in conditions such as heart failure, hypovolemia, and cardiogenic shock.
 Conversely, elevated cardiac index values may be observed in hyperdynamic states, such as systemic inflammatory response syndrome (SIRS) or in patients with anemia.
 The cardiac index is thus a valuable tool in guiding therapeutic interventions in various clinical settings, including intensive care units.

 In clinical practice, CI helps tailor therapies such as the administration of vasopressors in septic shock based on real-time assessments from tools like bedside echocardiograms.
 This metric is essential for evaluating heart performance relative to the body's needs rather than in isolation, making it a key factor in managing various forms of shock.

 There are four main types of shock where CI plays a crucial role: